 Wearing a mask is required by most airlines and is recommended by IATA for the entire journey, from entering the airport to to flying and leaving the airport at destination.
-In addition, the range of simple measures advised by WHO are effective even for passengers on a flight: careful hand-washing on a regular basis, or at least hand sanitize, avoiding touching other people, covering coughs and sneezes (and then hand-washing), avoiding travelling if becoming unwell, and avoiding contact with anyone who appears to be unwell.
+In addition, the range of simple measures advised by WHO are also applicable for passengers: hand-washing or use of hand sanittizer on a regular basis, avoiding touching other people, covering coughs and sneezes (and then hand-washing), avoiding travelling if becoming unwell, and avoiding contact with anyone who appears to be unwell.

 Is the risk of contracting a virus on a plane higher than in a shopping center or in an office?

 We assess that the risk is lower.
 Compared with those locations, a modern aircraft has its cabin air changed many times more frequently than offices or shops.
 For most modern aircraft types, the air supplied to the passenger cabin is either 100% fresh or is a mixture of fresh and re-circulated air that is filtered through HEPA filters of the same efficacy (99.97% or better) in removing viruses as those used in surgical operating rooms.
 As in a shopping center or an office, the biggest risk is if someone remains in the environment while unwell with a viral infection.
 Hence maintain good personal hygiene is key!

 General Health & Aviation Frequently Asked Questions